 He wrote Nos Parents (Our Parents) for the student actors of the Manufacture in Lausanne that he directed in April 2018.

 In september 2018, he stages his play Christine at the Comédie de Genève during the Julie’s Party Festival, then creates Teatro at the Teatro Nacional Dona Maria II in Lisbon, starring Beatriz Batarda, Cirila Bossuet, João Grosso, Lúcia Maria, Rui Mendes.

-In novembre 2018, he will direct Soeurs (Sisters) written for Marina Hands and Audrey Bonnet.
+In novembre 2018, he directed Soeurs (Sisters) written for Marina Hands and Audrey Bonnet.

-He’s currently writing Architecturefor Emmanuelle Béart, Marina Hands, Audrey Bonnet, Marie-Sophie Ferdane, Denis Podalydès, Arthur Nauzyciel, Laurent Poitrenaux, Stanislas Nordey et Jacques Weber.
-Architecture will be created at the Festival d’Avignon in 2019.
+In July 2019, he directed Architecture written for Emmanuelle Béart, Audrey Bonnet, Anne Brochet, Marie-Sophie Ferdane, Denis Podalydès, Arthur Nauzyciel, Laurent Poitrenaux, Stanislas Nordey, Pascal Rénéric and Jacques Weber.
+Architecture was created at the Festival d’Avignon in 2019 (Cour d’honneur).

 Born in 1980 in Bayonne, Pauline Roussille lives and works in Paris.